buttonwoodcx/doc-bcx-validation/src/reference/overview.md

 This reference doesn't talk about Aurelia at all.
 It's a mathematical walk-through of the design.

-Depending on whether my writing matching your styles of think, this tutorial may help you to better understand the design.
+Depending on whether my writing matching your styles of think, it may help you to better understand the design.

 ---

 # bcx-validation

 Another validation library to meet our own need.

 Why not just use some existing validation tool?